 A fun display font, Leckerli One adds energy to any logo that it’s used with.

-A café could use this logo to show that they are different to what you might expect.
+A café could use this logo to show that they are different from what you might expect.

 Gochi Hand w/ Roboto

-Gochi Hand was specifically designed to have the appearance of a teenage girl’s handwriting.
+Gochi Hand font was specifically designed to have the appearance of a teenage girl’s handwriting.

 It’s an expressive font that looks natural on a page or screen.
 Even though it has a scribbled style, it’s easily legible.

-In this art logo design, Gochi Hand communiciates the creative spirit of an art gallery.
+In this art logo design, Gochi Hand communicates the creative spirit of an art gallery.